thedide/cpa-blog/content/about.md

 ## Disclaimer

-Products or solutions shared in thid blog are not perfect, they do not cover all aspects of a problem, they are not free from shortcomings.
+Products or solutions shared in this blog are not necessarily perfect and they may not cover all aspects of a problem.
 Please do your own research, use your own judgement and if you see fit use our recommendations.
-Hope you enjoy and find this blog useful  :-)
+Hope you enjoy and find our blog useful  :-)